Ensto: the case of the Finnish multinational energy company

-Currently only a few carefully selected suppliers (23 in total) are connected to the system because, by company policy, “the supplier must act at high levels of quality and punctuality before receiving the ”privilege” of being part of the kanban system”.
+Currently, only a few carefully selected suppliers (23 in total) are connected to the system because, by company policy, “the supplier must act at high levels of quality and punctuality before receiving the ”privilege” of being part of the kanban system”.
 We can say that you have to work at high levels to be a pull supplier or KanbanBOX of Ensto.
 And, in turn, KanbanBOX is a great tool that makes it possible to work at even higher levels than before!

 The positive effects of the e-kanban: more precision, less maintenance, fewer reminders

 The increase in delivery accuracy can be defined in numerical terms.
 According to Lasse Lehtinen, in Ensto the products of production processes managed in pull (with e-kanban) achieved 3.3% better punctuality performance than products delivered by non-pull processes.
-“And this is a huge difference, especially considering that in general we were already operating at a high level of punctuality of delivery!”.
+“And this is a huge difference, especially considering that in general, we were already operating at a high level of punctuality of delivery!”.

 The system requires little maintenance, and although the manual kanban system was on such a small scale that a direct comparison was not possible, Lasse confirms that the time required for kanban maintenance has decreased.
-As for reminders, in general there has been a reduction in the need for reminders both by e-mail and telephone, which is found in relation to all 23 suppliers connected to the KanbanBOX system.
+As for reminders, in general, there has been a reduction in the need for reminders both by e-mail and telephone, which is found in all 23 suppliers connected to the KanbanBOX system.

-It’s definitely the best software I’ve used of its kind.
+It’s the best software I’ve used of its kind.
 It helps to manage the flow of materials, but most of all I like the development possibilities that the software provides.
 We can do things fast.
 And this for me was a pleasant surprise.

 Easy and fast implementation along the supply chain

 Introducing the software into the company was quick and easy.
 According to our interviewee, “Just register and start using the software.
 It’s simple.
-In my experience it is rare to find a system that has good visual characteristics, is both user-friendly and easy to implement.
+In my experience it is rare to find a system that has good visual characteristics, and is both user-friendly and easy to implement.
 The barcode functions make use fast and eliminate the possibility of typing errors”.

 The set-up of the software is very fast, more than the start-up of a business ERP, and improves as the company becomes more experienced in using the program.
 With suppliers, when all the necessary data is prepared before implementation, the procedure does not require more than half a day of work: “We can add even more than 500 items in an hour.
-It’s really a fast process”.
+It’s a fast process”.

 A software that is visibly effective and easy to use that can be developped and adapted

 The greatest benefits of web software are the high visual effectiveness and simplicity of use, as well as easy implementation.
-In addition, Ensto appreciates the fact that the software can be customised and developped according to the specific needs of the company, thanks to the advice of Sintesia: “They support us in the development of the software.
+In addition, Ensto appreciates the fact that the software can be customized and developed according to the specific needs of the company, thanks to the advice of Sintesia: “They support us in the development of the software.
 We receive quick and useful answers from Sintesia, in particular from Matteo with whom we have a consultancy relationship.
 This development of the software, I believe, benefits all the big customers who need similar measures” says Lasse.